sammaxfleet/thisorthatpp5/README.md

 - Popular Users
 - Search Keyword
 - Fashion Posts
-- Like, Comment & Follow
+- Like, Comment, Follow & Saved.

 <img width="1097" alt="Screenshot 2023-12-27 at 14 11 41" src="https://github.com/sammaxfleet/thisorthatpp5/assets/114914739/c1ef5a0f-6e91-423d-b9dc-91887df60a1a">

 The popular profiles component is a permanent feature across the entire site.
-It appears at the top of all pages.
+It appears at the top of all pages. it's good feature to have to encourage the user to interact with others once signed up.
-This component uses a filter to order all site users by followers count from highest to lowest The users with the highest follower count are determined to be the most popular profiles and the top six are displayed within the popular profiles component.

-If the user isn't logged in they can't follow.
+If the user isn't logged in they can't follow the profiles.
-The username at the top 6 most popular profiles, and if the user is logged in, they will also see a button enabling them to follow or unfollow the profile.

 Mobile View:

 The mobile view, makes everything more compact the nav bar goes into a small tab & the popular user feature disappears for larger screens.
 The same functions still work just the initial 'POPULAR USER PROFILES' doesn't come up on mobile view.